vuxcode/pr1-project-thli041001/time-report.md

 2023-05-10 18:00 Worked for about 3 hours.

   - Added the possibility to move the tasks between the two lists, and the checkboxes are checked for the completed tasks and unchecked for the uncompleted ones.

+2023-05-28 18:30 Worked for about 3 hours.

+  - Added the possibility to remove tasks completely from both lists.